-99. Rubin et al. (2019) reported the possible effect of ginger supplementation on the (INR) in a woman taking warfarin.
-The 70-year-old female, who had been taking clonazepam 1 mg, metoprolol succinate 25 mg, paroxetine 10 mg, phenytoin 30 mg, rosuvastatin 20 mg, warfarin 7.5 mg daily, and warfarin 10 mg once day per week, presented with an INR of 8, an increase from 2.7, one month after taking a "Ginger Rescue," a daily oral, chewable, 48 mg ginger supplement that had no other herbal or active ingredients.
+100. Rubin et al. (2019) reported the possible effect of ginger supplementation on the INR in a woman taking warfarin.
+The 70-year-old female, who had been taking clonazepam 1 mg, metoprolol succinate 25 mg, paroxetine 10 mg, phenytoin 30 mg, rosuvastatin 20 mg, warfarin 7.5 mg daily except 10 mg on Wednesdays, for at least a month prior to presentation, presented with an INR of 8, an increase from 2.7, one month after taking a "Ginger Rescue," a daily oral, chewable, 48 mg ginger supplement that had no other herbal or active ingredients.
 A week following cessation of the ginger supplement, the INR declined to 2.6.
-100. Ginger, in powder form (5 g per day), was demonstrated to significantly (P<0.001) decrease ADP- and epinephrine-induced platelet aggregation in healthy male subjects who were fed 100 g of butter daily for seven days (Verma et al., 1993).
-Conversely, Bordia et al., (1997) found that 4 g powdered ginger administered daily over the course of 1.5 and 3 months had no effect on ADP and epinephrine-induced platelet aggregation in individuals with coronary artery disease (CAD).
-However, a single 10g dose of powdered ginger, administered to CAD patients resulted in a significant decrease in induced platelet aggregation.
+Upon resuming warfarin at 7.5 mg daily, her INR remained in the therapeutic range.